Sahel: Recent droughts

 For hundreds of years, the Sahel region has experienced frequent droughts and megadroughts.
-One megadrought lasted from 1450 to 1700, 250 years.
-There was a major drought in the Sahel in 1914 caused by annual rains far below average, leading to large-scale famine.
+One megadrought lasted 250 years from 1450 to 1700.
+There was a major drought in 1914, leading to large-scale famine.
 From 1951 to 2004, the Sahel experienced some of the most consistent and severe droughts in Africa.
 The 1960s saw a large increase in rainfall in the region, making the northern drier region more accessible.
 There was a push, supported by governments, for people to move northwards.
 When the long drought period from 1968 through 1974 began, grazing quickly became unsustainable and large-scale denuding of the terrain followed.
 Like the drought in 1914, this led to a large-scale famine, but this time somewhat tempered by international visibility and an outpouring of aid.
 This catastrophe led to the founding of the International Fund for Agricultural Development.

 2010 drought

 Between June and August 2010, famine struck the Sahel.
 Niger's crops failed to mature in the heat, 350,000 faced starvation, and 1,200,000 were at risk of famine.
-In Chad the temperature reached 47.6 °C on 22 June in Faya-Largeau, breaking a record set in 1961 at the same location.
+In Chad the temperature reached 47.6 °C on 22 June in Faya-Largeau, breaking a record set in 1961.
 Niger tied its highest temperature record set in 1998, also on 22 June, at 47.1 °C in Bilma.
 That record was broken the next day, when Bilma hit 48.2 °C. The hottest temperature recorded in Sudan was reached on 25 June, at 49.6 °C in Dongola, breaking a record set in 1987.
 Niger reported on 14 July that diarrhoea, starvation, gastroenteritis, malnutrition and respiratory diseases had sickened or killed many children.
-The new military junta appealed for international food aid and took serious steps to call on overseas help.
+The military junta appealed for international food aid and took serious steps to call on overseas help.
 On 26 July, the heat reached near-record levels over Chad and Niger, and in northern Niger about 20 people reportedly died of dehydration by 27 July.